 Commercial Websites and Interest

-Treat any commercial website, first and foremost, as A CONTINUAL ADVERTISEMENT.
-In application this means that the website's design must include the same points you would expect to find in any effective advertisement.
+When making an ad or a website, the design must include the same points you would expect to find in any effective advertisement.

 What DO you expect to find in a good, effective advertisement that gets people to buy?

 Answer: An interesting presentation that creates want through pictures and text.